akave-ai/akave-docs/content/akave-sdk-cli/akavecli-wallet.md

   Never share your private key with anyone.
 Do not paste it into shared logs, screenshots, or public repositories.
 {{< /callout >}}

-## Export a Private Key
+### Export a Private Key

-To export the private key for a wallet:
+To export the private key for a wallet, use:

 ```bash
 akavecli wallet export-key <wallet-name>